Banshee Sheriff's Department

 - Parents as People: Though he does legitimately try, Lucas is too emotionally and psychologically damaged to be father of the year.

-- Pint-Sized Powerhouse: He's only 5ft 9, but don't let his small size fool you.
+- Pint-Sized Powerhouse: At 510, Hood is usually smaller than his opponents (who tend to be tall and built like tanks), but don't let his smaller size fool you.
 He can, and will, annihilate you.

 - No Name Given: The show is over and we still don't know his real name.
 Not even Antony knows, though apparently Ivana does.